 Can you really *prevent* vaginal tearing during childbirth?
-The short answer is no. Nothing is certain in birth, lovelies.
+While nothing is certain in birth, lovelies…

-The good news is that there are plenty of things that you can do to *try* to avoid, or minimize, vaginal tears.
+There are plenty of things that you can do to minimize tearing.
 (Project: Keeping the cookies intact!)

 Are there any expectant moms that aren’t afraid of tearing during childbirth?
 (If you’re not afraid of breaking the cookie, you’re a pregnant unicorn!)

 Let’s work through this fear with education, options and making empowered decisions.
 I will explain the physiology of birth as it applies to vaginal tearing, discuss what’s actually happening in our bodies, and apply it to how we can keep our perineum intact.